Who Will Care For My Pets When I Die?

 Your pet may be young and spry now, but hopefully, they live to a ripe old age.
 Even if your routine veterinarian bills aren’t high now, they may not always stay that way––and your pet’s caregiver will appreciate the help if your pets need surgery or medication.

 Emergency veterinary care

 Has your dog ever eaten way too much chocolate and had to be rushed to the emergency veterinary office for treatment?
-If that can happen on your watch, it can happen to your pet guardian, too.
-Make sure to provide enough of a cushion to account for life’s mistakes.
+If that can happen on your watch, it can happen when your pet guardian is responsible too.
+It can be helpful to provide some cushion to account for life’s mistakes.

 What if I don’t have anyone who will be my pet’s guardian?

 If you find yourself unable to leave your pet to any family or friends, as part of your estate planning process you can ask a local shelter if they take animals after the owner dies.
 Not every shelter has one, but some have animal stewardship programs that can help make sure your dogs and cats continue to be cared for and find new owners outside of family or friends.